Raul-Tenorio02/javaRE/README.md

 1. Download the project's ZIP file and open it in your IDE.
 2. All predefined inventories are already set up:

-        ItemDatabase db = new ItemDatabase(); // use db to properly acess items in inventory Inventory Leon = new Inventory(Characters.LEON);
+        ItemDatabase db = new ItemDatabase(); // use db to properly access items in inventory Inventory Leon = new Inventory(Characters.LEON);
         Inventory Claire = new Inventory(Characters.CLAIRE);
         Inventory Ada = new Inventory(Characters.ADA);